minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * Do not include any personally identifiable data in responses.
 * The app will not trust redirects.
 This means exact specification of endpoint urls, accurate to the point of trailing slashes and extensions.
+* The CMS signature should use an appropritate signature algorithm and padding; conformant to the current, in-force [SOG-IS](https://www.sogis.eu/uk/supporting_doc_en.html) standard.
 * The unique identifier of the test result MUST NOT be linkable to an individual citizen, pseudonymization is required.
 * Tokens should have a lifetime of at maximum 40 hours after the sample time (see [token retention](#token-retention)
 * Verification codes should have a limited lifetime of 5 minutes.